Michelle Obama's Miscarriage Story May Help Other Women Share Theirs

 Aline Zoldbrod, a Boston-based psychologist who runs SexSmart.com and has written about infertility, said those who have miscarried may find comfort from a therapist or support group, both of which can soothe the guilt and "inherent sense of defectiveness" women often feel.

-Zoldbrod recommends loved ones avoid using lines like "you'll have another one" to comfort those who have lost a pregnancy, which can come across as delegitimizing their loss.
+Zoldbrod recommends loved ones avoid using lines like "You'll have another one" to comfort those who have lost a pregnancy, which can come across as de-legitimizing their loss.
 She said it can be enough to simply tell them, "I am so sorry."

 In the absence of established ceremonies, many have found peace in their own rituals or remembrances.
 After losing their pregnancy, Patrizio and her husband camped out together on a pull-out sofa they dubbed "our island" — eating, sleeping, visiting with friends and crying.